We are thrilled that, with your support, FDEP has decided to withdraw their dangerous rule that would have allowed more toxic chemicals in our water.

 In 2016, Florida’s Department of Environmental Protection (FDEP) proposed a rule to ease restrictions on toxic chemicals in our surface waters which would have had direct impacts on public and environmental health.
-In February 2018, in response to opposition from the City of Miami, the Seminole Tribe, and Broward County, the Department withdrew its rule and reinitiated rulemaking.
+In February 2018, in response to opposition from the City of Miami, the Seminole Tribe, Broward County, and recently Miami-Dade County, the Department withdrew its rule and reinitiated rulemaking.

 Shortly thereafter, FDEP issued a notice that they would withdraw the rule and start over from scratch.